Music of the Final Fantasy VII series: Creation and development

 Final Fantasy VII was scored by the series' main composer Nobuo Uematsu.

-Nobuo Uematsu composed the music of Final Fantasy VII in less than one year, matching the game's development time, although he had taken two years to create the soundtrack for the previous title, Final Fantasy VI.
-Final Fantasy VII was the first game in the series to be developed for the PlayStation, and while the media capabilities of the console allowed for pre-recorded Linear PCM (often as Red Book audio tracks on the CD), it was decided to generate the music in real time on the console instead, using samples and note data.
-This decision has been credited as giving the soundtrack "a very distinctive mood and feel", forming a strong association for listeners between the game and its soundtrack.
-Uematsu had initially planned to use vocal performances for the game to take advantage of the console's capabilities, but found that the advanced audio quality required in turn made the game have much longer loading times in each area.
-Uematsu decided that the quality was not worth the effects on gameplay, though after the release and seeing Suikoden II (1998, PlayStation), which had used higher-quality music instead, he reversed his stance for Final Fantasy VIII.
+Nobuo Uematsu composed the music of Final Fantasy VII in less than one year, matching the game's development time, although he took two years to create the music of Final Fantasy VI.

+Final Fantasy VII was the series' first PlayStation game, and while the console could use pre-recorded Linear PCM (often as Red Book audio tracks on the compact disc), it was decided to synthesize the music in real time, using sample-based synthesis and note data.
+This decision has been credited for giving the soundtrack "a very distinctive mood and feel", forming a strong association for listeners between the game and its soundtrack.
+Uematsu had initially planned to use vocal performances for the game to take advantage of the console's capabilities, but found that the higher audio quality requirements made loading each game area much longer and not worth the effects on gameplay.
+However, after the release and seeing Suikoden II (1998, PlayStation), which had used higher-quality music instead, he reversed his stance for Final Fantasy VIII.
 There was a plan to use a "famous vocalist" for the ending theme to the game as a "theme song" for the game, but time constraints and thematic concerns, caused the idea to be dropped.
 Uematsu has claimed, however, that the move into the "PlayStation era", which allowed video game composers to use sounds recorded in the studio rather than from synthesizers, had "definitely been the biggest change" to video game music.

 Uematsu's approach to composing the game's music was to treat it like a film soundtrack and compose songs that reflected the mood of the scenes rather than trying to make strong melodies to "define the game", as he felt that approach would come across too strong when placed alongside the game's new 3D visuals.
 As an example, he composed the track intended for the scene in the game where Aerith Gainsborough is killed to be "sad but beautiful", rather than more overtly emotional, creating what he feels is a more understated feeling.
 Uematsu has additionally said that the soundtrack has a feel of "realism", which also prevented him from using "exorbitant, crazy music".
 The first piece that Uematsu composed for the game was the opening theme; game director Yoshinori Kitase showed him the opening cinematic to the game and asked him to begin the project there.
 The track was well received in the company, which gave Uematsu "a sense that it was going to be a really good project".
 He later stated in the liner notes for the soundtrack album that the music for Final Fantasy VII was his "greatest harvest" to date.